 This is brand is created by 4 young men with adjoining rice farms, inherited from their parents, with generations of rice farming techniques and experience.
 The black packaging reflects their robust ,"Boy Style of Love of Good Rice" and taking pride in their product.

 This Rice is grown using Ehime organic compost (mikan / tangerine) from a nearby juicing factory with sustainable qualities.
 Ehime Prefecture is renowned for its mikan tangerines, and it has a lot of delicious varieties.
 Fermented with yeast and lactic acid bacteria, Mikan Bokashi decomposes slowly as the soil heats up, so it doesn’t disturb the chemical balance that rice plants need for their growth.

-The rice from plants fertilised with Mikan Bokashi turns out delicious, because the action of the beneficial bacteria produces firmly rooted, heathy rice plants that absorb neither too much nor too little nutrition.
-Grown using pure water on rice terraces rich in minerals, with abundant sunlight and sea breezes.
+The rice from plants fertilised with Mikan Bokashi are delicious because the beneficial bacteria produces firmly rooted, heathy rice plants that absorb neither too much nor too little nutrition.
+The rice is grown using pure water on rice terraces rich in minerals with abundant sunlight and sea breezes.